carlos8f/modeler/README.md

       if (!Array.isArray(c.condition)) c.condition = [c.condition];
       // properties prefixed with __ are "save-only": stripped when loaded c.__internal = true;
-      // we're electing to alter the object, so pass it back to the callback cb(null, c);
+      // we're electing to alter the object, so pass it back to the callback.
+      // NOTE: if you don't intend on altering the object, just call cb() cb(null, c);
     });
   },